• Sulfate synthesis in the skin captures the sun’s energy. Adequate sunlight exposure to both the skin and the eyes is vital to our long-term health.

 Sunlight has been an important source of energy for Planet Earth since its inception.
 Plants have learned how to use the energy in sunlight to create organic matter, and I believe that animals have exploited sunlight as a source of energy for movement and for cognition.

 Sulfate synthesis in the skin is a powerful way to capture the sun’s energy (see Figure 4).
 Sulfate’s diverse roles in the body are essential for good health, and particularly for maintaining a healthy vasculature, an electrical supply to the body and an efficient delivery system for sulfate-conjugated biologically active molecules—such as cholesterol, vitamin D, dopamine and melatonin.
-Sunlight also offers natural protection from the harsh summer sun through the production of melatonin in the skin.
+Sunlight also offers natural protection from the harsh summer sun through the production of melanin in the skin.
 Vitamin D supplements, on the other hand, send the tissues a false signal that cholesterol sulfate is plentiful.
 Sun exposure is important not just to the skin but also to the eyes, and, perhaps more crucially, to the structures in the brain stem behind the eyes that control circadian rhythms (pineal gland) and movement (substantia nigra).

 When I tell people that I worship the sun, they often respond with something like, “Yes, I am aware of all the myriad health benefits of vitamin D.” Then I have to explain that, no, it is not about vitamin D. It is about something vastly more important.
 Researchers are frustrated because they see that high serum vitamin D is associated with many health benefits, yet when they conduct placebo-controlled studies on vitamin D supplements, they consistently yield discouraging results.
 And when those diagnosed with skin cancer becomes intent on avoiding the sun, they worsen their prognosis.